 - You are welcome to call us during the day to check on your pet.

-- After your pet is discharged, we need to go over a list of home care instructions to make sure that your pet recovers smoothly.
+- After your pet is discharged, we need to go over a list of home care instructions to make sure your pet recovers smoothly.

 Pets can bounce back from surgery quickly, particularly when they’re young, but may also need more time to return to normal.
 If you need help managing your pet’s recovery, call (863) 324-3340.